 Requirements for the public policy and law major:

 The public policy and law major requires 14 courses consisting of:

 - four core courses

-- four courses in a chosen concentration
+- three courses and a one-credit academic internship in a chosen concentration

 - two electives chosen from an approved list